androb/deliverables/interviewplaybook/examples/medical-assistant/playbook.md

-### Technical Competence 2: Medical Knowledge
+### Technical Competence 2: Communication Skills

-Medical Knowledge is a crucial technical competency that requires not only a well-established foundation in medical practices but also the capacity to apply this knowledge efficiently in patient care.
-This aligns with Pacific Wellness Group's vision of healing humanity with science and compassion.
+Being able to communicate effectively with patients, their families, and the medical team is vital for a Medical Assistant.
+This competency ensures that information is conveyed clearly and efficiently, promoting excellent patient care and collaborative teamwork.

 #### Lead Question

-> **Considering the wide range of medical conditions we encounter at Pacific Wellness Group, can you share an instance where your medical knowledge significantly improved a patient's outcome?**
+> **"Describe a time when you had to explain a complex medical procedure or condition to a patient who was anxious or confused.
+How did you handle it?"**

-_Look for examples that show the candidate's deep understanding of medical conditions, proactive application of knowledge, and impact on patient care._
+_Look for clarity, empathy, and the ability to tailor communication style to the patient’s needs._

 #### Diving Deeper

-- **Routine Tasks**: What techniques do you employ to ensure that routine tasks are performed with a high degree of accuracy and care?
+- **Verbal Communication**: "Give an example of a difficult conversation you've had with a family member of a patient.
+What was the outcome?"
-- **Policy & Procedural Knowledge**: How do you stay informed about the latest clinic policies and ensure adherence to them?
+- **Written Communication**: "Can you describe your experience with creating patient education materials or providing written instructions for aftercare?"
-- **Specialty Care**: Describe your experience in a specialty area and how you've expanded your knowledge base in that field.
+- **Patient Education**: "How do you ensure that a patient fully understands their treatment plan and the importance of following it?"
-- **Patient Education**: Can you discuss your approach to patient education and how you tailor it to each patient's needs?
+- **Feedback Reception**: "Tell us about a time you received constructive feedback on your communication style.
+How did it impact your approach?"

 #### Scenario

-Suppose a patient presents with symptoms that suggest a possible rare condition, which you have only read about but never encountered.
-How would you proceed with your initial assessment, and what steps would you take to ensure the correct diagnosis and treatment plan?
+"You've been tasked with calling patients to inform them about a change in their treatment plan due to updated clinic protocols.
+What steps would you take to prepare for the calls, and how would you handle any patient who responds negatively to the change?"

-_Look for the candidate's research skills, clinical judgment, use of resources, and ability to collaborate for accurate diagnosis and care plan decisions._
+_Look for preparation, compassion, and problem-solving abilities in their communication approach._

 ##### Notes